emilyraine/hons-project/README.md

 pip list
 ```

-Exit the node with internet access and the interactive job:
+Exit both the internet access node and the interactive job:
 ```
 exit
 exit